SLIPO-EU/sansa-poi/README.md

 2. Word2Vec Encoding (from Spark ML)
 3. Multidimensional Scaling Encoding (Third Party Library, see pom.xml)

+## Staypoint Algorithm
+Staypoint algorithm determines the stay point based on spatiotemporal data.
+Stay point is defined as the place where user stays for a while.
+Stay point is bounded by two parameters- Tmin and Dmax.
+The minimum time user must be in same place to consider it a stay point is given by Tmin.
+Whereas Dmax is the maximum distance between two consecutive places.
+By combining stay point with yelp data, one can determine the interesting venues in a region.

+   * Input data:- Spatiotempral RDF data, Tmin,Dmax
+   * Output: stay points in a region

 ## Project Management
 The project is managed using Maven in order to make it easily runnable in different platform.
 We provided a `run.sh` shell script to package and run the project with maven profile `dev`, and it should be easily